npa02012/blog_posts/k8s_aws_setup/README.md

 ### Setup Environment of Instance

-The following code snippet will run [these scripts](https://github.com/npa02012/blog_posts/blob/master/k8s_aws_setup/resources), which install awscli, Oracle JDK, Docker, kOps, kubectl and Spark, as well as do other environment setup.
+The following code snippet will run [these scripts](https://github.com/npa02012/blog_posts/blob/master/k8s_aws_setup/resources).
+They will install and prepare: awscli, Oracle JDK, Docker, kOps, kubectl Spark, and more.

 ```
 # Ubuntu Setup